 A new codeshare agreement

-Pending government approval, American and JetBlue are expected to launch a codeshare agreement, which will cover more than 60 routes operated by American and more than 130 routes operated by JetBlue.
+Starting this quarter (by March 31, 2021), American and JetBlue will launch a codeshare agreement, which will cover more than 60 routes operated by American and more than 130 routes operated by JetBlue.

 American & JetBlue will launch a codeshare agreement

 American and JetBlue tout that this alliance will offer customers the largest network in Boston and New York, and it will enable growth opportunities for both airlines.
 In addition to the above, we can expect:

 - By the first half of 2021, American and JetBlue schedules in Boston and New York will be aligned and optimized, to improve schedules and connections

 - By the end of 2021, American will upgauge aircraft and stop flying 50-seat regional jets to Boston and New York (these planes don’t feature first class)

 American will fly bigger jets to the Northeast